pabrivjim/pabrivjim/README.md

 <img align="right" alt="Coding" width="300" src="https://i.giphy.com/media/L1R1tvI9svkIWwpVYr/giphy.webp">

-- 📚 I’m currently studying my 3rd year in University Of Seville
+- 📚 I am currently in my final year at the University of Seville.
-- 💖 I’m in love with coding
+- 💖 I’m in love with coding.
-- ⚡ Fun fact: I really like to watch anime and read manga
+- ⚡ Fun fact: I really like to watch anime and read manga.
-- 🌱 I’m currently learning PyQt
+- 🌱 I’m currently learning PyQt.
-- 📫 How to reach me **parijimenez@gmail.com**
+- 📫 How to reach me **parijimenez@gmail.com**.
-- 🤝  I'm open to collaborating on interesting projects
+- 🤝  I'm open to collaborating on interesting projects.

 ### You can find me in: